Humanitarian response to the 2011 Tōhoku earthquake and tsunami: Requesting and handling of foreign aid

-Japan had a history of blocking or slowing foreign rescue teams in case of disaster, most notably the crash of Japan Airlines Flight 123 in 1985 and the Great Hanshin earthquake in 1995.
-This time the Japanese government made shift response to request foreign help.
+Japan had a history of blocking or slowing foreign rescue teams in case of disaster, most notably the crash of Japan Air Lines Flight 123 in 1985 and the Great Hanshin earthquake in 1995.
+This time the Japanese government made swift response to request foreign help.

 At 18:00, March 11, 2011, the Foreign Ministry of Japan announced to the public that it had specifically requested eight countries to send teams to help Japan, including South Korea, Singapore, Germany, Switzerland, the United States, China, the United Kingdom and New Zealand.
 Later, it also requested the activation of the International Charter on Space and Major Disasters, allowing diverse satellite imagery of affected regions to be readily shared with rescue and aid organizations.

 The Japanese government softened rules for various matters after being subjected to huge criticism in the Great Hanshin earthquake for not being flexible in accepting foreign aid, including quarantining foreign rescue dogs and foreign goods, using medicine unapproved in Japan brought by foreign aid teams, customs tax for humanitarian goods, etc. The effectiveness of the Japanese bureaucracy in handling international aid had been subject to much academic research.